katlyn/clipsheet/README.md

 ## Usage

-Clipsheet is packaged and released on [JSR](https://jsr.io/), and is compatible with all Javascript runtimes using ESModules.
-See JSR's documentaiton for information on how to [install a JSR package](https://jsr.io/docs/using-packages).
+Clipsheet is packaged and released on [JSR][jsr_package], and is compatible with all Javascript runtimes using ESModules.
+See JSR's documentation for information on how to [install a JSR package](https://jsr.io/docs/using-packages).
 In the browser, [esm.sh](https://esm.sh/) can be used to import the library.